HelpGiveThanks/Drafts/Forum/ImaginationQualityManagement/PoetryOfBrainsRemixPost.md

 It is truly, truly, truly amazing to think that each of us has the brain power to actually create a populated three-dimensional world so realistically that we cannot help but be fooled into believing that we are seeing, not creating, not imagining everything and everyone!
 Freeman's and his laboratory colleagues' work in biology and medicine, and the supporting work of many others like Paul Cisek in computer science and artificial intelligence, demands that we become a lot more forgiving of ourselves and all others, and lot more engaged in our own and each others lives: more activity less passivity.
 (I especially recommend visiting http://www.cisek.org/pavel and downloading Cisek's paper: Beyond the computer metaphor: Behaviour as interaction (link on this webpage good as of March 5, 2013).

 LINKS TO PAPERS AND ORIGINAL VIDEO
 Among Freeman's papers of great relevance to this talk is his paper HAPPINESS DOESN'T COME IN BOTTLES: Neuroscientists learn that joy comes through dancing, not drugs.
-You can download it from his lab's website along with many other interesting papers and talks and find out about his many books (my favorite is How Brains Make Up Their Minds): http://sulcus.berkeley.edu.
+Download it from his lab's website along with many other interesting papers, books (my favorite is How Brains Make Up Their Minds), and talks: http://sulcus.berkeley.edu.

-Happiness paper (fun and relatively easy read for anyone with a greater than high school education / science/non-fiction reader for life / etc.): link valid as of March 5, 2013: http://sulcus.berkeley.edu/freemanwww/manuscripts/IE10/97.html
+Happiness paper direct link valid as of March 5, 2013: http://sulcus.berkeley.edu/freemanwww/manuscripts/IE10/97.html

 Neural representation is disproven paper with amazing evidence (difficult but satisfying read with a greater than high school education / science/non-fiction reader for life / etc.): A NEUROBIOLOGICAL THEORY OF MEANING IN PERCEPTION.
 PART I: INFORMATION AND MEANING IN NONCONVERGENT AND NONLOCAL BRAIN DYNAMICS: link valid as of March 5, 2013: http://sulcus.berkeley.edu/wjf/AN_Part1_Intro_Preprint.pdf.